vmware/terraform-provider-avi/website/docs/d/avi_applicationprofile.html.markdown

 In addition to all arguments above, the following attributes are exported:

 * `cloud_config_cksum` - Checksum of application profiles.
 Internally set by cloud connector.
 Field introduced in 17.2.14, 18.1.5, 18.2.1.
+* `configpb_attributes` - Protobuf versioning for config pbs.
+Field introduced in 21.1.1.
 * `created_by` - Name of the application profile creator.
 Field introduced in 17.2.14, 18.1.5, 18.2.1.
 * `description` - User defined description for the object.
 * `dns_service_profile` - Specifies various dns service related controls for virtual service.
 * `dos_rl_profile` - Specifies various security related controls for virtual service.
 * `http_profile` - Specifies the http application proxy profile parameters.
+* `markers` - List of labels to be used for granular rbac.
+Field introduced in 20.1.5.
 * `name` - The name of the application profile.
 * `preserve_client_ip` - Specifies if client ip needs to be preserved for backend connection.
 Not compatible with connection multiplexing.
 * `preserve_client_port` - Specifies if we need to preserve client port while preserving client ip for backend connections.
 Field introduced in 17.2.7.